AgbaD/collpy/README.md

 # single bars
 loadbar = Load_bar(name="Processing...", length=20, style='$')
 """
-The load bar can be loaded with the parameters absents This makes the Load_bar use its default values name = Loading... length = 20
+The load bar can be loaded with the parameters absent This makes the Load_bar use its default values name = Loading... length = 20